OfficeDev/office-js-docs-pr/docs/design/add-in-commands.md

 Add-in commands are UI elements that extend the Office UI and start actions in your add-in.
 You can add a button on the ribbon or an item to a context menu.
 When users select an add-in command, they initiate actions such as running JavaScript code, or showing a page of the add-in in a task pane.
 Add-in commands help users find and use your add-in, which can help increase your add-in's adoption and reuse, and improve customer retention.

-For an overview of the feature, see the video [Add-in Commands in Office Ribbon](https://channel9.msdn.com/events/Build/2016/P551).
+For an overview of the feature, see the video [Add-in Commands in the Office Ribbon](https://channel9.msdn.com/events/Build/2016/P551).

+>**Note:** SharePoint catalogs do not support add-in commands.
+You can deploy add-in commands via [centralized deployment](https://support.office.com/en-ie/article/Deploy-Office-Add-ins-in-the-Office-365-new-Admin-Center-737e8c86-be63-44d7-bf02-492fa7cd9c3f?ui=en-US&rs=en-IE&ad=IE) or the [Office Store](https://msdn.microsoft.com/en-us/library/jj220033.aspx).

 **Add-in with commands running in Excel Desktop**
 ![Add-in commands](../../images/addincommands1.png)